Installation

 - Connect to your server using an FTP client

-frontend-reset-passwordfolder to this location - Log in to your WordPress admin dashboard
+frontend-reset-passwordfolder - Log in to your WordPress admin dashboard

 - Navigate to Plugins > Installed Plugins